niart/agent-todo-executor/README.md

    - Add simple “policies” around what the agent is allowed to do.
    - Validate model outputs more strictly before applying them (e.g., JSON schemas, allowed status values).

-Even in its current state, this prototype cleanly demonstrates the end-to-end pattern:

-> **Goal → Chat-based planning → Structured TODOs → Agentic execution loop → Persistent trace and state.**